 - Initial (optional) training and orientation session for mentors, November 2020

 There are information sheets available which provide additional information:

 If you have any questions about the scheme, please contact Karen Head (Cochrane's KT Project Manager).

-We would like to acknowledge the invaluable support this project has received from Lindsay Coomer (Mentoring Lead, University of York, UK) who provided guidance on running this mentoring pilot, and generously shared material to be adapted for our purposes.
+We would like to acknowledge the invaluable support this project has received from Lindsay Coomer (Mentoring Lead, University of York, UK) who provided guidance on running this mentoring scheme, and generously shared material to be adapted for our purposes.